thatswhatsimonsaid/MisspecifiedModels-Inference/README.md

 ```

 ## Implementation
+To see the results of the simulation, open and run the`SimulationResults.Rmd` file.
+The results are at the end.
+This section will describe the functions used to run the simulations.

 The following list contains the scripts used in the simulations/application.
 - `ConfidenceIntervalFunction.R`checks for containment of the population and conditional estimands based on the population and conditional variances.
 - `OneIterationFunction.R`runs one iteration of the simulation.